sustrik/libdill/man/chmake.md

 # DESCRIPTION

 Creates a bidirectional channel.
-In case of success handles to the both sides of the channel will be returned in **chv** parameter.
+In case of success handles to theboth sides of the channel will be returned in **chv** parameter.

-A channel is a synchronization primitive, not a container.
-It doesn't store any items.
+A channel is a synchronization primitive, not a container.It doesn't store any items.

 **chv**: Out parameter.
 Two handles to the opposite ends of the channel.